acm-rep/2023/content/housing/index.md

 To make a reservation, call (831) 426-4330 and mention that you are attending an event at UC Santa Cruz.
 No cut-off date.

+## Hotel Paradox

+611 Ocean Street
+Santa Cruz, CA 95060
+Distance from base of Campus: 2.3 mi

+Room Rate
+To check the availability for discounted rates and rooms, use the following link: [Online Reservation](https://www.marriott.com/events/start.mi?id=1663102249630&key=CORP).
+No Cut-Off Date, check for availability.

 ## Hyatt Place

 407 Broadway